How and When to take ALEKS PPL

 Your Bengal Bound Orientation Fee covered the cost of the ALEKS PPL.
 To access the ALEKS PPL you will need to use your myLSU ID and password.
 Use this link to get started: Aleks Page.

-If you are prompted to enter a payment please contact orientation@lsu.edu.
+If you encounter problems please contact orientation@lsu.edu.

 All other students:

 With the myLSU ID, the student can go to the myLSU page, log in, and navigate to the “ALEKS Math Placement Test” link, located under the Student Services tab.
-Students can see screen shots previewing the sign-up steps at https://grok.lsu.edu/article.aspx?articleid=16231.
+Students can see screen shots previewing the sign-up steps at Grok.
 Once logged in and redirected to the ALEKS Corporation, the student will be required to submit a $25 payment via credit or debit card; cards from foreign countries are often not accepted.
 None of this payment goes to LSU.
 It is important that the student register for ALEKS PPL through myLSU, as this is the only way for the student’s ALEKS PPL score to get reported to LSU.

 Proctoring ALEKS PPL

 Students must take the assessment while utilizing Respondus Monitor.
-This proctoring program requires students to download the LockDown Browser, available at https://www.aleks.com/support/lockdown_system_requirements.
-This feature costs the student \$5 (which covers all 5 attempts at ALEKS PPL; see “Caution” below).
+This proctoring program requires students to download the LockDown Browser.
+Effective April 4, 2024, this feature comes at no additional cost to the student (which covers all 5 attempts at ALEKS PPL; see “Caution” below).
 The student must have a private, secure space in which to take the assessment without disruption, and proper equipment (see “Computer system requirements” below, as well as a webcam & microphone, which can be borrowed, if necessary, from another student or from a library or media center).
 A picture ID is also required.
 The student is recorded while taking the exam, and the system flags any student who had anomalies present during the exam (such as someone walking in the room, the student answering a phone, etc.).
 For details on how to use LockDown Browser with Respondus Monitor, or to review frequently asked questions, please visit https://mhedu.force.com/aleks/s/article/Respondus-LockDown-Browser-Information-and-Troubleshooting.
+Caution: For technical reasons, after you take the assessment, the report on your score that ALEKS will give you will still say that your test was "unproctored."

 Calculator policy